rodrigoAMF/vehicle-classification/README.md

 `activate vehicle-classification` (Windows) or `source activate vehicle-classification` (Linux)

+# Update Environment

+Activate the envirtoment and then run:

+`conda env update --file environment.yml`

 # How to contribute
 Follow the instructions below to contribute in this project: